 Ludwig Cancer Research

-Our longest standing partnership is with the Ludwig Institute for Cancer Research (Ludwig).
+Our longest standing partnership is with Ludwig Cancer Research (Ludwig).
 Ludwig is a global non-profit cancer research organization committed to improving the control of cancer through integrated laboratory and clinical research and novel therapeutic strategies based on the emerging understanding of cancer.
 Among its many strengths, Ludwig possesses expertise in clinical development and trial management, and manages an impressive portfolio of cancer antigen targets, including the prototypic and highly immunogenic cancer/testis antigen, NY-ESO-1.

 In 2001, CRI and Ludwig teamed up to create a centralized, coordinated, integrated network of clinical trial sites with expertise in immunological monitoring called the Cancer Vaccine Collaborative (CVC).
 The CVC challenged the then-current models of one-off, investigator-initiated trials and industry-controlled clinical trials that had to-date not moved the needle far enough in the field.
 Rather, CRI and Ludwig established a system of parallel, early-phase clinical trials where investigators in the US, Europe, Japan, and Australia freely share their data with the goal of accelerating the pace of clinical discovery.